Unlicensed assistive personnel: Scope of care

-Most UAPs, including nursing assistants, are not certified to change sterile dressings, distribute medications, insert or remove any tubing, or conduct tube feedings.
+Most UAPs, including nursing assistants, are not certified to change sterile dressings, distribute medications, insert or remove any tubing (such as nasogastric tubes), or conduct tube feedings.
 Such tasks should be therefore left to the overseeing nurse or clinical licensed professional.
 UAPs must be delegated responsibilities.
 The nurses are ultimately accountable for all the care patients receive as a result of their delegating.
-Due to the nursing shortage and to reduce the heavy workload placed on nurses, delegating tasks to UAPs is crucial.
+Due to the nursing shortage and to reduce the heavy workload placed on nurses, delegating tasks to UAPs and other nursing staff such as licensed practical nurses (LPNs) is crucial.

 Types and training

 Nursing assistant, nursing auxiliary, auxiliary nurse, patient care technician, home health aide/assistant, geriatric aide/assistant, psychiatric aide, nurse aide, and nurse tech are all common titles for UAPs.
 There are some differences in scope of care across UAPs based on title and description.

 Unlicensed assistive personnel are important members of the health care team who often hold a high level of experience and ability.
 While they do not require extensive health care training to practice their profession, manual dexterity and good interpersonal communication skills are usually necessary.
 They often undergo some formal education, apprenticeship or on-the-job training in areas such as body mechanics, nutrition, anatomy and physiology, cognitive impairments and mental health issues, infection control, personal care skills, and record-keeping.